All Episodes

 I'm not criticizing her.

-Congratulate her and her husband Doug on the new human baby.
+Congratulate her and her husband, Doug, on the new human baby.

-Now back to these terrorist suspects.
+Now, back to these terror suspects.

 The FBI says they do not know if these individual terror suspects are acting alone.

-The Democrat Party is, as we speak, undoing the laws that would help us catch these people that we already know what the Democrat Party and Obama think of interrogating these terrorist types.
+The Democrat Party is, as we speak, undoing the laws that would help us catch these people.

 So what kind of questions are we asking them?